 Staff and student leaders will be utilizing Hillel's "COVID-19 Reopening Plan" and we ask that staff and students alike work to respectfully hold one another accountable to these guidelines.

 As of August 19, 2020 Hillel's home, the Cohn Jewish Student Center will remain closed to programs and community usage.
 The outdoor spaces are open and available during Hillel sponsored events that follow Hillel's protocols and the Flashes Safe Seven.

 Hillel's Reopening Task Force has recommended that after the first few weeks of campus life we analyze the state of public health on campus and consider opening the facility as a physically distanced study space.
 Indoor events will not occur for some time.

 What types of programs are offered through Hillel?

 Hillel will continue to provide numerous social, spiritual, and fun experiences developed by the Student Board, Jewish student groups, and micro-communities.
 The delivery of these opportunities may be different than past semesters, but nothing else has changed, Hillel is still here as the curator of deep friendships and Jewish community on campus.
 Find us around campus, outside the Cohn Jewish Student Center, and at @hillelatksu.

-Hillel staples like Shabbat, Wednesday lunch, holiday celebrations, Israel programs, and more will still be occurring.
+Hillel staples like Shabbat, holiday celebrations, Israel programs, and more will still be occurring.
 Over the course of the fall semester, Hillel staff and student leaders will be conducting a critical listening tour to take in each student's story and their needs to be successful on campus.
 We hope you accept the conversation (and the coffee card that comes with it!).

 Do I have to wear a mask at Hillel events?